mcosovic/JuliaGrid.jl/docs/src/examples/observabilityAnalysis.md

 nothing # hide
 ```

-As observed, the devices `Meter 2` and `Meter 3` together merge the first, second, and third flow-observable islands into one, as shown in Figure 4.
+As observed, the monitorings `Meter 2` and `Meter 3` together merge the first, second, and third flow-observable islands into one, as shown in Figure 4.
 ```@raw html
 <div style="text-align: center;">
     <img src="../../assets/examples/observability/6bus_maximal.svg" width="430" class="my-svg"/>